zllrunning/awesome-pytorch-toolkit/README.md

 - [xinntao / BasicSR](<https://github.com/xinntao/BasicSR>) : Basic Super-Resolution codes for development.
 Includes ESRGAN, SFT-GAN for training and testing

+## Action understanding

+- [open-mmlab / mmaction](https://github.com/open-mmlab/mmaction) : MMAction is an open source toolbox for action understanding based on PyTorch.
+It is a part of the open-mmlab project developed by Multimedia Laboratory, CUHK.

 ## Crowd counting